 Marilisa Rita Gabresi-Deleveaux

-This is Adotey first year at Epiphany and he is thrilled to be part of the community.
-Adotey graduated from Johnson and Wales University with a degree in Culinary Arts and Food service Management.
+This is Adotey's first year at Epiphany and he is thrilled to be a part of the community.
+Adotey graduated from Johnson and Wales University with a degree in Culinary Arts and Food Service Management.
 He has work at Emerson College as the head manager, where he cooked 3 meals per day for 1900 students.
 He is also a personal chef when he is not at Epiphany.
 Adotey enjoys playing with his one year old daughter, playing chess and reading.

 Grace Clark RN

 Grace is our part-time school nurse.
-Arriving in November 2009, she quickly realized that it was impossible to only be here “part-time” Her nursing experiences vary from working at Dana Farber Cancer Institute as an Oncology Nurse, Case-manager as well as their initial Coordinator of Diversity Initiatives.
-She was also a Neuroscience Nurse at Mass General Hospital, a Rehab Nurse at University Hospital, which is now a part of Boston Medical Center.
-Most recently Urgent Care at Codman Square Health Center.
+Arriving in November 2009, she quickly realized that it was impossible to only be here “part-time.”
+Her nursing experiences range from working at Dana Farber Cancer Institute as an Oncology Nurse and Case-manager, to their initial Coordinator of Diversity Initiatives.
+She was also a Neuroscience Nurse at Mass General Hospital, a Rehab Nurse at University Hospital, which is now a part of Boston Medical Center, and most recently worked in Urgent Care at Codman Square Health Center.
 She received her nursing education from Northeastern and currently resides in Dorchester.

 Patrick graduated from Epiphany in 2007.
 He served as a corps member in Boston with City Year in 2011-2012.
-He also worked at different YMCA after schools for four years.
-Patrick came back to Epiphany in January 2016 in seek of a position to support the community.
+He also worked at different YMCA after school programs for four years.
+Patrick came back to Epiphany in January 2016 in search of a position to support the community.
 He now is the Athletic Director.
 Patrick lives at the Teaching Fellow house in Dorchester.

 Mr. Fletcher is currently the Chief Financial Officer for Epiphany School and the Director of Finance & Operations for the Tenacre Country Day School, splitting his time between the two schools.
 In addition he is the part time CFO for two start-up companies Jennus Innovation and MVP LLC.
 He was previously the Chief Financial Officer for Mulberry Childcare and Preschools, a national chain of 75 preschools as well as the CFO and a Director of City Sports, a chain of specialty retail stores in the Northeast for five years.
 He also spent nine years in the investment banking business with Donaldson, Lufkin & Jenrette in New York and State Street Bank & Trust in Boston, working with growing companies.
 He has an MBA from the Tuck School at Dartmouth and a BA from Stanford.
 Rod lives in Wayland, MA with his wife and four children.